learnyou/lysa/contributing.md

 If we cannot automatically merge your pull request because it contains merge conflicts, we will ask you to fix them and resubmit.

 Sometimes, writing content can take a while.
 If you have any questions about what you are doing, please check in with us on IRC.
+We encourage frequent submission in order to get feedback on your work.
+If we do not merge a pull request, you will get feedback on how to fix it and get it merged.

 [forkarepo]: https://help.github.com/articles/fork-a-repo/
 [centrepo]: https://github.com/learnmath/lysa